 \subsection{Further consequences}

 Multi-indices have been introduced to simplify the construction with decorated trees for singular SPDEs and propose a more natural expansion in dimension one.
 So far, most of the (new) proofs/constructions concerning multi-indices have their equivalent at the level of decorated trees and one cannot argue clearly that one is simpler than the other. \begin{itemize} \itemsep{0.5em} \item The Hopf algebras at the core of Regularity Structures have been understood in \cite{reg,BHZ}.
 The equivalent construction could be found in \cite{LOT} but without the renormalisation via Hopf algebras which is better understood in \cite{Li23} in the context of Rough Paths.
 These Hopf algebras have been understood in \cite{BM23, BK23} as originating from the same type of post-Lie product. \item The proof of the renormalised equation in \cite{BCCH} has been largely simplified in \cite{BB21b} thanks to preparation maps introduced in \cite{BR18}.
 A different approach is advocated in \cite{LOTT}: The top-down approach which is to find first the correct ansatz for the equation that will produce renormalised multi-indices.
-In \cite{BCCH}, it is a bottom-up approach that has been chosen: One first renormalises divergent stochastic iterated integrals and then sees how this transformation acts on the equation.
-In \cite{BL23} where the renormalised equation is computed for a large class of equations via multi-indices, the renormalisation map is close in spirit to a preparation map. \item In \cite{LOTT}, the authors have proposed a diagram-free approach for the convergence via a spectral gap inequality and the use of the Reconstruction Theorem.
-This multi-indice-based proof has been extended and rewritten in the context of decorated trees in \cite{BN24,HS,BH23}.
-So far, these proofs do not work in a non-translation invariant setting.
-The approach in \cite{BB23} combining spectral gap and diagrams provides another way to tackle this problem. \end{itemize}
+In \cite{BCCH}, it is a bottom-up approach that has been chosen: one first renormalises divergent stochastic iterated integrals and then sees how this transformation acts on the equation.
+In \cite{BL23} where the renormalised equation is computed for a large class of equations via multi-indices, the renormalisation map is close in spirit to a preparation map. \item In \cite{LOTT}, the authors proposed a diagram-free approach to convergence based on a spectral gap inequality and the use of the Reconstruction Theorem.
+This multi-index–based proof was later extended and reformulated in the framework of decorated trees in \cite{BN24,HS,BH23}.
+So far, these proofs do not apply in a non-translation-invariant setting.
+The approach introduced in \cite{BB23}, which combines spectral gap estimates with diagrammatic techniques, provides an alternative way to address this problem. \end{itemize}